Pichi Richi Railway

 Railway Station , Railway Terrace, Quorn South Australia 5433, AUSTRALIA

 Pichi Richi Railway operates between Quorn and Port Augusta in South Australia's Flinders Ranges region.
-The Pichi Richi Railway is narrow gauge and is the last remaining operating portion of the famous Ghan railway.
+The Pichi Richi Railway is narrow gauge and is the last remaining operating portion of the original Ghan railway.
 The railway was built in the 1870s featuring deep rock cuttings, superb stone wall embankments and spectacular iron bridges.

 Standard trips include the Afghan Express (6hrs) from Port Augusta to Quorn and return, and the Pichi Richi Explorer (2.5hrs) from Quorn to Woolshed Flat and return.